SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: EXPERIMENTS

 \subsection{Ablation study}

-To speed up the progress of the experiment, we conduct ablation study using the SP-SEDT($E=3$).
+To speed up the progress of the experiment, we conduct ablation studies using the SP-SEDT($E=3$).
 Table \ref{tab:ablation} shows the results of models trained with different combinations of loss functions.
-It can be seen that both reconstruction loss and classification loss have significant impacts, which aims to preserve the category information in SP-SEDT during pre-training, so that the localization ability can be improved without a reduction in classification performance.
+It can be seen that the reconstruction loss has a significant impact, and the classification loss also matters.
+They both aim to preserve the category information in SP-SEDT during pre-training, so that the localization ability can be improved without a reduction in classification performance.

-The influence of patch size is also investigated.
-Either random size or fixed size of patches are cropped, where the fixed size is set as 2.5s, and the results are given in Table \ref{tab:ablation}.
-Unsurprisingly, The SP-SEDT pre-trained with random size has better performance.
-Sound events in real recording usually have different duration, which are more consistent with the cropped patches with random size, while the patches with fixed size may hurt the generalization ability of SP-SEDT.
+Since patches have to be resized to a unified dimension during training, to avoid resizing influencing the spectrogram information, we attempt to use a unified patch size inner one batch but vary it between batches and compare this training strategy with the resized random patches pre-training.
+The results are given in Table \ref{tab:ablation}.
+Surprisingly, SP-SEDT with resized random patches has better performance, which suggests time-warping on the spectrogram won't bring a negative impact.
+On the contrary, it can equip the model with better generalization ability.